Losant/losant-docs/docs/workflows/logic/json-decode.md

 }
 ```

-The payload after execution of the JSON decode node would look like:
+The payload after execution of the JSON Decode Node would look like:

 ```json
 {